Letmego1st/Regex-Tutorial/gist-template.md

 ## Author
-Hi my name is John Elmore and I enjoy coding.
-Please feel free to view my projects.
+Hi This tutorial was written by John Elmore, a full stack web developer.
+Please feel free to contact me through my channel below for further discussion, corrections, or inquiries.

 https://github.com/Letmego1st

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)